gregdan3/mun.la/pages/sona/valentines.md

 <!---->
 <!--With that out of the way, we can get right to it, starting with:-->

 But what _is_ a compliment?

+Just kidding.

 Compliments take many forms.

 They can focus on looks, personality traits, things you've done, skills you have, things you care about, and tons more.